Tumbler Ridge: Coal extraction

 The community's 1977 conceptual plan estimated a population of 3,568 residents in 1981, 7,940 in 1985, and 10,584 in 1987, after which the level was expected to stabilize.
 The planners of the community advised the mining companies to hire workers who were married, believing they would live in Tumbler Ridge longer and reduce employment turnover.
 Coordinated through the provincial Ministry of Municipal Affairs, the community, regional infrastructure, and mining plants were all built simultaneously.
 When the municipality was incorporated in April 1981 the area was completely forested.
 During that year building sites and roadways were cleared and in the winter the water and sewer system was built.
 In 1982, houses and other buildings were constructed.
+A high school and two elementary schools were built.
 Full production at the mines was reached the following year.
 The population rose to 3,833 people in 1984.
 The 1986 Canadian census, the first census to recognize Tumbler Ridge as a census subdivision, recorded 4,566 residents.

 In 1984, world coal prices were dropping and the Japanese consortium requested a reduction in the price of coal from the Tumbler Ridge mines.
 As price reduction requests continued, the concern over the viability of the mines led the BC Assessment Authority to lower the 1987 property assessments for the Quintette mine from CAD$156 million to $89 million and the Bullmoose mine $70 million to $43 million.
 This lowered their taxes as they tried to enforce the purchasing agreement at the Supreme Court of Canada.
 Their 1990 ruling required the Quintette Operations Company to reduce coal prices and reimburse the Japanese consortium $4.6 million.
 The company responded by reducing production, cutting employment, and applying for court protection from creditors.
 This allowed Teck to acquire 50% interest and take over management of the Quintette mine, but it was unable to stop further job losses.
 Tumbler Ridge's population, which had peaked in 1991 at 4,794 people, began to decline.